 - Managing Director – Sopra Steria Recruitment for policies related to the operation of the business

-Our Sustainable Procurement Lead and other members of our Sustainability team develop risk assessments as part of our Sustainable Supply Chain Management programme.
+Our Sustainable Procurement Lead and other members of our Sustainability team conduct risk assessments as part of our Sustainable Supply Chain Management programme.

-In our own operations: The due diligence carried out to ensure the Company complies with all employment law is the responsibility of various members of the Human Resources team in the variety of checks undertaken during different stages of employment, from initial recruitment onward.
+The Human Resources team is responsible for ensuring that the Company adheres to all employment law in the due diligence checks undertaken during different stages of employment, from initial recruitment onward.

-In our procurement and supply chain management activities: The Company’s procurement management team have responsibility for undertaking due diligence activities, and for such activities related to slavery and human trafficking and take input from other parts of our business, including Legal, HR and Sustainability.
+In our procurement and supply chain management activities: the Company’s Procurement management team are responsible for undertaking due diligence activities, and for such activities related to slavery and human trafficking; they take input from other parts of the business, including Legal, HR and Sustainability.